 {

-// Get direction to player
+// Calculate direction to the player

 Vector3 dir = player.transform.position - transform.position;